TadasL0/StudTok/README.md

 ### What you need

+- The built-in passcode `differentdimension` (works with the bundled Raspberry Pi proxy).
-- An OpenAI API key with access to `gpt-4.1-mini` (or adjust the model name in `script.js` if you prefer another).
+- An OpenAI API key with access to `gpt-4.1-mini` if you want to call OpenAI directly or configure the proxy with your own model.
-- An internet connection so the page can load the `pdf.js` helper from the CDN and talk to the OpenAI API.
+- An internet connection so the page can load the `pdf.js` helper from the CDN and reach your Pi proxy / OpenAI.
 - A text-based PDF under 8&nbsp;MB (scanned images without selectable text will not extract well).

 ### How to use the mixer